Family Resources on

 2. Talk about how today’s young people have not really known life without online access.
 Share a personal story of how you or your parents communicated with far-away friends and relatives during childhood or how you found information before the advent of online access.
 This might include letters, postcards, long-distance telephone calls, going to the library to do research in books and encyclopedias, etc.

 Guided Exploration (We do):

-1. Continue the exploration with the following guided prompts:
+1. Continue the discussion with the following prompts:

 Independent Practice (You do):